influxdata/docs-v2/content/influxdb/cloud/reference/internals/security.md

 ### Data encryption

-InfluxDB Cloud enables TLS by default.
-TLS cannot be disabled.
-Data in transit to InfluxDB Cloud is encrypted using TLS from all clients, including Telegraf agents, browsers, and custom applications.
+InfluxDB Cloud enforces TLS encryption for data in transit from all clients, including Telegraf agents, browsers, and custom applications.
 Requests using TLS 1.2 or earlier are rejected.

 By default, data at rest is encrypted using strong encrypted methods (AES-256) within AWS, GCP, and Microsoft Azure.